e-paj/SQL-Project/README.md

 **Book**: To help me go through this project, I will use Walter Shields' *SQL Quickstart Guide* for guidance.

 **Excel**: The excel sheet called *Book Inventory* will be the focus of this project.
 This sheet contains the books that I have.
 This was made on June 22, 2020 so it was not updated.
 I have bought new books that I would have to add as well.
 This is are just some of the task that I would like to do for this project.

+**Software**: For this project, I will be using DB2 by IBM.
+This is because this is the first software I used to do SQL.
+This is where most of my experience lies.
+Other softwares can be used as well.
+Though I have to admit, I do sometimes have a problem using the DB2 as the console could not be opened.